How KiwiSaver works for individuals

 Employers send the details of all enrolments to us and also send us new employee KiwiSaver opt out requests.

 Employers make KiwiSaver deductions from their employees' pay.
-They also make a compulsory minimum contribution of 3% towards their employees' KiwiSaver funds - unless they are already contributing to another superannuation fund for their employees.
+They also make a compulsory minimum contribution of 3% towards their employees' KiwiSaver savings - unless they are already contributing to another superannuation fund for their employees.

 An employer will also stop payments if their employee has a savings suspension, or if they’re given notice by us or their employee that contributions are to stop.